wishpedigo/testing/README.md

 # Venue App Monorepo

-A modern React monorepo for a venue application with marketing page, user authentication, and game functionality.
+A modern React monorepo for a venue application with marketing page and user authentication.

 ## Project Structure